ethereumjs/ethereumjs-monorepo/packages/statemanager/docs/classes/EthersStateManager.md

 ▸ **putContractStorage**(`address`, `key`, `value`): `Promise`<`void`\>

-Adds value to the state trie for the `account` corresponding to `address` at the provided `key`.
+Adds value to the cache for the `account` corresponding to `address` at the provided `key`.

 #### Parameters